Snickers Fudge is a chocolate, caramel, peanut combo that is delicious! This quick and easy recipe is done in the microwave.

 You will find that the butter takes slightly longer to melt than the chocolate, so it helps if it is in smaller pieces than one big blob!

-- Add chopped snickers bar pieces to the wet fudge (photo 5)
+- Add chopped snickers bar pieces to the wet fudge (Photo 5)

-- Stir till they are mixed in (photo 6)
+- Stir till they are mixed in (Photo 6)

-- Transfer wet fudge to lined tin (photo 7)
+- Transfer wet fudge to lined tin (Photo 7)

-- Place in fridge to set (photo 8)
+- Place in fridge to set (Photo 8)

+The snickers bar pieces get mixed into the wet chocolate fudge as shown in the photos above.
 It only takes a simple stir or 2 to combine them and ensure they are covered (mixed in) by the chocolate fudge.

 Then we simply transfer the wet fudge into the prepared tin.